-In addition, the student is not eligible to participate in any school sponsored sport programs.
+In addition, the student is not eligible to participate in any school sponsored sport programs (unless enrolled in the RCPSOnline Academy).
 Home instruction should not be confused with homebound, which is an educational service provided by the public school based on medical necessity presented by the student.

 1. Decide what curriculum you will use.
 RCPS cannot recommend curriculum.
 Please reach out to your local resources under the Home Instruction links on our website.

 2. Complete the Notice of Intent (NOI) and attach the documentation required for approval.

 - Choose only ONE of the options below:

 - Option 1: Attach a copy of high school diploma or higher credential

 - Option 2: Attach a copy of a teaching license or a statement to this effect from the Virginia Department of Education

 - Option 3: Attach a letter of acceptance or proof of enrollment letter that includes the name and address of the school and a list of subjects to be studied for the coming school year if the child is enrolled in a correspondence course or distance learning program.

 - Option 4: Attach a statement which describes why you are able to provide an adequate education for you child(ren).